Kenneth Kiesler: Early life and education

-Kiesler was a participant in the League of American Orchestras’ 1990 Leonard Bernstein American Conductors Program with the National Symphony Orchestra at the Kennedy Center and the 1991 Carnegie Hall Centenary conducting class with Pierre Boulez and L’Ensemble InterContemporain.
+Kiesler was a participant in the League of American Orchestras' 1990 Leonard Bernstein American Conductors Program with the National Symphony Orchestra at the Kennedy Center and the 1991 Carnegie Hall Centenary conducting class with Pierre Boulez and Ensemble intercontemporain.

 Career

-A prominent conductor, Kiesler is also a sought-after mentor and teacher to conductors.
-The French music critic Roger Bouchard said of him, “There do exist great American conductors, and Kiesler is one of them!
+Kiesler is also a sought-after mentor and teacher to conductors.
+The French music critic Roger Bouchard said of him, "There do exist great American conductors, and Kiesler is one of them!
 Standing on behalf of the music he serves, he conducts from memory with unaffected gestures both precise and passionate.
 Nothing is unnecessary in his conducting; yet everything is there.
 Very beautiful work!"